spacebanana420/tanuki/doc/compile.md

 ```
 scalac src/*.scala src/*/*.scala src/*/*/*.scala -d tanuki.jar
 ```
 This builds a lightweight JAR that can be run with the scala command or scala-cli.
+You do not need an internet connection.

 You can now run this JAR with Scala or scala-cli.

 ## Using scala-cli

+scala-cli is a powerful tool that opens potential for much more than using the scalac compiler directly.
+Note that you need an internet connection the first time you compile with scala-cli.

 ### Option 1 - Straightforward way